 One of the key elements of EISA's support to the Conseil Superieur de la Communication (CSC, the media regulatory authority in Niger) is the reinforcement of its media monitoring capacity by providing them with equipment, technology and developing an operational methodology.
 EISA's communication and media expert and the EISA project's two consultants ie for media monitoring methodology and for equipment installation, assessed the institutional needs and the market for equipment, and formulated the technological specifications needed for an effective and modern electoral media monitoring process.

-Alongside advising and procuring new equipment, an extensive database as well as training materials have been developed to equip the CSC with best practices in monitoring and regulation.
+Alongside advising and procuring new equipment, an extensive database as well as training materials were developed to equip the CSC with best practices in monitoring and regulation.

-To facilitate access to electoral information, EISA encouraged the involvement of CENI experts as trainers so that they could brief journalists on the ongoing electoral operations and build connections with key people within CENI with whom they could engage on election preparations and developments.
+To facilitate access to electoral information, EISA encouraged the involvement of Electoral Commission (CENI) experts as trainers so that they could brief journalists on the ongoing electoral operations and so journalists could build connections with key people within CENI with whom they could engage on election preparations and developments.

 Social media has been strongly used by candidates for their electoral campaigning.
 Given this situation, EISA assisted the CSC to monitor Facebook (the platform most widely used in Niger) during the presidential election.
 This was a unique initiative, as very few media regulators monitor social media in West Africa.
 The monitoring resulted in interesting data being captured, including the use by political parties of digital media, social media as a means of providing voter information and how misinformation and violent speeche are propagated, and by whom etc.

 The project provided the CSC with tools for reflection on how social media impact elections in Niger; the impact of regulations on freedom of speech and personal rights; and how to work with in social media actors and bloggers.